Getting children to care for their teeth and perform simple tasks such as brushing and flossing can be a challenge.

 It is never too early to start a good dental hygiene routine.
 In fact, the earlier you start, the easier it will be to make it a part of their daily routine.
 You can start the dental hygiene routine when the child is an infant, even before getting their first tooth.
 Use a washcloth or a special toothbrush to wipe the baby’s gums.

 Once the child gets their first tooth, start with an infant toothbrush.
 You can start with an infant toothpaste or just plain water at first.

 Take Your Special Needs Child to a Pediatric Dentist Early On

-Even after you have introduced at-home dental hygiene, it is important that you introduce your child to the dentist as well.
-Starting early on will normalize dentist visits, and may prevent or lessen a child’s dental anxiety as they grow up.
+Even after you have introduced at-home dental hygiene, you must introduce your child to the dentist as well.
+Starting early on will normalize dentist visits and may prevent or lessen a child’s dental anxiety as they grow up.
 Another important reason to take your child to the dentist is to identify any dental problems that might need intervention.
 Planning a treatment early on can give your child the best chance at healthy oral development.

 Be Patient and Go Slow